-While the ECJ itself has long been avoiding any explicit reference to the Charter in its judgments, it seems to have departed from this approach in a Grand
+While the ECJ itself has long been avoiding any explicit reference to the Charter in its judgments, it departed from this approach in a Grand Chamber judgment recently delivered in the case of European Parliament v.
+Council concerning inter alia the compatibility with fundamental rights of Directive 2003/86/EC on the right to family reunification.
+In this judgment, the ECJ held: